ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://www.w3.org/WAI/planning-and-managing/" target="_blank" rel="noopener noreferrer">W3C: Planning and Managing Web Accessibility</a> — Strategic guidance for organizations
 - <a href="https://www.section508.gov/manage/" target="_blank" rel="noopener noreferrer">Section508.gov: Managing Accessibility</a> — Program management resources
 - <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Office</a> — State-specific support and training

+### Who should be our agency's accessibility coordinator?

+{new:2025-12-28}

+**Quick answer:** The accessibility coordinator should be someone in executive or compliance roles who has organizational authority to set policy, allocate resources, and make strategic decisions.
+While web developers and content creators have valuable technical expertise, the coordinator role requires someone who can make agency-wide decisions and set policy — not just implement technical solutions.

+**What the coordinator does:**

+The accessibility coordinator needs to:

+- **Set organizational policy** — Make decisions about accessibility standards, priorities, and processes that apply agency-wide
+- **Allocate resources** — Approve budgets, training, tools, and time allocation for accessibility work
+- **Coordinate with technical teams** — Meet with and talk to web developers and content creators who are currently involved in accessibility compliance work.
+These teams are busy doing the actual compliance work, so the coordinator should gather information from them and report back to executive staff about progress, challenges, and resource needs.
+- **Report to executive staff** — Provide updates on compliance status, risks, and progress to leadership

+**Who should be the coordinator:**

+The accessibility coordinator should be someone who has organizational authority (often in executive, compliance, or management roles) and can:

+- Make policy decisions and allocate resources
+- Understand the full scope (websites, documents, videos, social media, mobile apps, third-party tools)
+- Coordinate across departments (IT, communications, legal, procurement, content teams)
+- Report to executive staff with strategic recommendations

+**Common coordinator roles:** Compliance officer, IT director/manager, communications director, program manager, or executive staff member.

+**The key distinction:**

+- **Accessibility coordinator** = Sets policy, allocates resources, makes strategic decisions, coordinates with technical teams, reports to executive staff (needs organizational authority)
+- **Web developers and content creators** = Provide technical expertise, implement solutions, do the actual compliance work (valuable resources, but typically not policy setters)

+**Bottom line:** The accessibility coordinator needs organizational authority to set policy and allocate resources.
+The coordinator should meet with web developers and content creators who are doing the compliance work, gather information from them, and report back to executive staff.
+Web developers and content creators are essential technical resources, but they're busy doing the work — the coordinator's role is to coordinate, gather information, and make strategic decisions at the organizational level.

+**See also:** [I want to understand the full scope of accessibility requirements, but web developers and content creators aren't part of executive staff.
+Who should I talk to?](#getting-started-i-want-to-understand-the-full-scope-of-accessibili) for more on who to consult for different types of questions.

 ### I want to understand the full scope of accessibility requirements, but web developers and content creators aren't part of executive staff.
 Who should I talk to?